byCedric/custom-prebuild-example/README.md

 - `$ cd ./app` - Go to the app folder
 - `$ bundle install` - Install all gems
 - `$ yarn install` - Install all modules, including prebuild
-- `$ expo prebuild --platform ios --template ../template/custom-prebuild-template-1.0.0.tgz` - Use prebuild to generate the `./ios` folder
+- `$ npx expo prebuild --platform ios --template ../template/custom-prebuild-template-1.0.0.tgz` - Use prebuild to generate the `./ios` folder
 - `$ npx react-native run-ios` - Run the project normally

 ## 👷 How to customize it